GRADUATE TESTIMONIALS

 "How you do at school will influence your ability to get a job."

 Jordan left his Minnesota home at 18 after graduating high school to head to Mooresville.
-He lived out of his car for a week, then lived on a buddy’s couch for 2 years as he attended school.
+He lived out of his car for a week, then lived on a buddy’s couch for two years as he attended school.

 Developing a Strong Work Ethic

-Before Jordan went to NASCAR Technical Institute, he had worked at a dealership for 2 years back home.
+Before Jordan went to NASCAR Technical Institute, he had worked at a dealership for two years back home.
 Jordan has always had a strong work ethic.
 His father was in the Air Force for 12 years and taught him the motto, “You can sleep when you’re dead.”

 Growing up on a farm, Jordan was up at 5 a.m. every day working outside.
 When he was 15, he nearly lost his leg cutting wood, when a chainsaw slipped and went through his kneecap.
 The accident took him out of sports, so he worked with his dad, combining, fixing tractors, mowing grass for people – anything he could do to make money.